kymodoke/MacOS-Thinkpad-Yoga-12/README.md

 - X86PlatformPlugin_Broadwell.kext *(to inject CPU frequencies vectors)*

+Note about some kexts:

-Note about Sinetek-rtsx kext for PCI SD-Card reader.
+- Sinetek-rtsx kext for PCI SD-Card reader.
 Sources: https://github.com/syscl/Sinetek-rtsx (fork of https://github.com/sinetek/Sinetek-rtsx ).
 I've used the build from this repository: https://github.com/Maxcj/Hasee-OS-X
 It works somehow... (note I've taken the release 2018.11.05
+- UVC2FaceTimeHD.kext has been found in this repository https://github.com/the-darkvoid/XPS9360-macOS/tree/master/kexts/UVC2FaceTimeHD.kext and modified (ProductID and VendorID) to match Yoga 12 internal camera.

 ### 2. Hotpaches